herculesmonteiro/DESAFIO_JAVA/README.md

    - Download ChromeDriver compatible with your Chrome version.
    - Create a WebDriverManager class in src/main/java/utils:

-## Running Tests
+## Running
-- Right-click on the TestRunner class and select Run As > JUnit Test.
+- Right-click on the Java file and select Run As > Java Application.

 ## Module Explanations